-This is the main reason why Haitian vodou loa are often represented by Catholic saints.
-In fact, some Catholic saints have been adopted into the Haitan vodou pantheon because of its close relationship with this religion.
+This is the main reason why Haitian Vodou loa are often represented by Catholic saints.
+In fact, some Catholic saints have been adopted into the Haitian Vodou pantheon because of its close relationship with this religion.
 The enslaved people pretended to worship Catholic saints by using Catholic imagery while they were actually paying homage to the loa.

 To date, the Haitian revolution is regarded as the only successful slave revolt in human history.
 The Haitian revolution was the primary contributing factor to enslaved African people in America gaining freedom 59 years later.
 It was also very significant in much of Latin America gaining its independence shortly after Haiti.

-Sadly, the people on the island have been ostracized every since for using vodou to overcome slavery.
+Sadly, the people on the island have been ostracized ever since for using Vodou to overcome slavery.
 Though their ancestor Moses is still lauded to this day for using a similar method to free the Israelites from bondage.

 Voodoo practiced in Louisiana also originated from the Benin people and other groups in west Africa.
 The heavy influence of vodou in this state came from Africans who were transported directly from Africa.
 A number of French slaveholders also brought their Haitian slaves with them after the revolution of 1804 that ended the French-controlled slavery system in Haiti.